Mickey Spillane: Novels

 Spillane joined the United States Army Air Corps on December 8, 1941, the day after the attack on Pearl Harbor.
 In the mid-1940s he was stationed as a flight instructor in Greenwood, Mississippi, where he met and married Mary Ann Pearce in 1945.
 The couple wanted to buy a country house in the town of Newburgh, New York, 60 miles north of New York City, so Spillane decided to boost his bank account by writing a novel.
 He wrote I, the Jury in just 9 days.
 At the suggestion of Ray Gill, he sent it to E. P. Dutton.

 With the combined total of the 1947 hardcover and the Signet paperback (December 1948), I, the Jury sold 6-1/2 million copies in the United States alone.
 I, the Jury introduced Spillane's most famous character, hardboiled detective Mike Hammer.
-Although tame by some standards, his novels featured more sex than competing titles, and the violence was more overt than the usual detective story.
+His novels featured more sex than competing titles, and the violence was more overt than the usual detective story.
 Covers tended to feature scantily dressed women or women who appeared as if they were about to undress.
 In the beginning, Mike Hammer's chief nemeses consisted of gangsters, but by the early '50s, this broadened to communists and deviants.

 In December 1942 an early version of Spillane's Mike Hammer character, called Mike Lancer, appeared in Harvey Comics' Green Hornet Comics #10.
 In 1946, Spillane submitted in a script for a detective-themed comic book.
 "Mike Hammer originally started out to be a comic book.
 I was gonna have a Mike Danger comic book," Spillane said in a 1984 interview.
 Two Mike Danger comic-book stories were published in 1954 without Spillane's knowledge.
-These were published with other material in "Byline: Mickey Spillane," edited by Max Allan Collins and Lynn F. Myers, Jr. (Crippen & Landru publishers, 2004).
+These were published with other material in "Byline: Mickey Spillane," edited by Max Allan Collins and Lynn F. Myers Jr. (Crippen & Landru publishers, 2004).

 The Mike Hammer series proved hugely successful during the 1950s and 1960s, but the books were excoriated by the literary establishment.
-Malcolm Cowley of The New Republic called Spillane "a dangerous paranoid, sadist, and masochist" and even his own editors sometimes found his novels distasteful.
+Malcolm Cowley of The New Republic called Spillane "a dangerous paranoid, sadist, and masochist", and even his own editors sometimes found his novels distasteful.
 Spillane for his part was unmoved by critics, saying "You can sell a lot more peanuts than caviar" and "The literary world is made of second rate writers writing about other second rate writers."
 Attractively low prices (25 cents for a paperback copy, later raised to 50 cents) helped sales, and the 1956 informative guide Sixty Years of Best Sellers found that the six novels Spillane had written up to that point were among the top ten best selling American fiction titles of all time.

 The Signet paperbacks displayed dramatic front cover illustrations.
 Lu Kimmel created the cover paintings for My Gun Is Quick, Vengeance Is Mine, One Lonely Night, and The Long Wait.
 The cover art for Kiss Me, Deadly was by James Meese.